geoschem/geos-chem-shared-docs/supplemental-guides/photolysis-guide.rst

 Cloud-J
 =======

-:program:`Cloud-J` is a multi-scattering eight-stream radiative transfer model for solar radiation based on the older Fast-J scheme.
+:program:`Cloud-J` (:cite:t:`Prather_2015`) is a multi-scattering eight-stream radiative transfer model for solar radiation based on the older Fast-J scheme.
 It was introduced into GEOS-Chem in 14.3.0.

 From `History of the Fast-J and FAST-JX photolysis codes
 <https://github.com/geoschem/cloud-j/blob/main/docs/History_of_Fast-J_photolysis_code.md>`_:

-   Cloud-J version 7.3c (Prather 2015) now supersedes :ref:`photolysis-guide-fastjx`, and all new development for photolysis rates, whether in the Fast-JX core modules or the Cloud-J wrapper, will follow this notation....Cloud-J developed a new algorithm for cloud overlap based on the vertical decorrelation
+   Cloud-J version 7.3c now supersedes :ref:`photolysis-guide-fastjx`,
-   observed: Blocks of clouds in the altitude ranges 0-1.5 km, 1.5–3.5, 3.5–6, 6–9, 9–13, and >13 km are maximally overlapped while each block is de-correlated from the one below.
+   and all new development for photolysis rates, whether in the Fast-JX core modules or the Cloud-J wrapper, will follow this notation....Cloud-J developed a new algorithm for cloud overlap based on the vertical decorrelation observed: Blocks of clouds in the altitude ranges 0-1.5 km, 1.5–3.5, 3.5–6, 6–9, 9–13, and >13 km are maximally overlapped while each block is de-correlated from the one below.
 Cloud-J also developed a fast code to completely define all independent column atmospheres (ICAs) for a range of cloud overlap rules.
 Other minor changes included the shift of the end of bin 18 from 850 nm to 778 nm to match the infrared bands of the solar heating code RRTMG-SW.
 Also, solar fluxes and cross-sections changed slightly with the updated solar spectrum reference data and improved averaging over wavelength, but changes in J's and any of the Cloud-J stats are <1% and usually <<1%.

 Cloud-J is the photolyis scheme used by all GEOS-Chem :ref:`fullchem